 - Pause at the top and squeeze your bottom.

 - Stand with your feet shoulder-width apart.
-Grasp a kettlebell in each hand, palms facing out, arms bent so the weights are resting at each shoulder.
+Grasp a kettlebell in each hand, palms facing out and hanging by sides

 The triceps are not a muscle many people work, so go with a lighter weight here.
 Focus on keeping your back straight so you isolate the triceps and make sure your arms are completely straight at the top of the exercise.

 - Grip the kettlebell by the ball at the base of the handle with both hands and raise it directly overhead.

 - Keeping your elbows close to your ears, lower the kettlebell behind your head to neck level.
 Pause, then straighten your arms to raise the kettlebell overhead.

 Bent-over rows strengthen your triceps, back, and chest.
 Keep the movement slow and controlled to get the full benefit and help avoid injury.

 - Start in a lunge, with your left leg out a few feet in front of the right.